nextflow-io/website/src/pages/example5.md

 </div>

+### Synopsis

+This example shows how to put together a basic Machine Learning pipeline.
+It fetches a dataset from OpenML, trains a variety of machine learning models on a prediction target, and selects the best model based on some evaluation criteria.

 ### Try it

 This pipeline is available on the [nextflow-io/ml-hyperopt](https://github.com/nextflow-io/ml-hyperopt) GitHub repository.

-An active internet connection and Docker are required for Nextflow to download the pipeline and necessary images and run the pipeline.
-The data used by this pipeline will download automatically.
+An active internet connection and Docker are required for Nextflow to download the pipeline and the necessary Docker images to run the pipeline within containers.
+The data used by this pipeline is stored on the GitHub repository and will download automatically.

 To try this pipeline: